4th arrondissement of Paris: Geography

 With a land area of 1.601 km2, the 4th arrondissement is the third smallest arrondissement in the city.

 It is bordered to the west by the 1st arrondissement, to the north by the 3rd, to the east by the 11th and 12th, and to the south by the Seine and the 5th.

 Demographics

 The peak of population of the 4th arrondissement occurred before 1861, though the arrondissement was defined in its current shape only since the re-organization of Paris in 1860.
-In 1999, the population was 30,675, and the arrondissement hosted 41,424 jobs.
+In 1999, the arrondissement hosted 41,424 jobs.